 The Virginia Health Network (VHN) is a for-profit Preferred Provider Organization (PPO) which began operations in September of 1988.
 The Company was created by a consortium of nine hospitals in the Richmond and Hampton Roads areas of Virginia.
 VHN is separately incorporated from its sponsoring organizations.

 VHN is a provider owned, wholesale model preferred provider organization.
-VHN’s mission is to organize and manage networks of quality health care providers and lease those networks and provide other value-added services to payors that wish to contain health care costs through the provision of medically necessary treatment which meets the highest standards for quality of care.
-The Company’s staff works cooperatively with participating providers, participating payors and their members and other types of organizations such as utilization management companies to foster the team approach that will enable all participants to achieve their goals.
+VHN’s mission is to organize and manage networks of quality health care providers, lease those networks, and provide other value-added services to payors that wish to contain health care costs while meeting the highest standards for quality of care.
+The Company’s staff works cooperatively with participating providers, participating payors and their members, and other types of organizations such as utilization management companies to foster the team approach that will enable all participants to achieve their goals.

 PRODUCTS AND SERVICES